kmohrf/vmm/doc/web/source/howto/general_subcommands.rst

 The output varies, depending on the used Dovecot version and the system's libc.

-When your Dovecot installation isn't too old, you will see additionally a few usable encoding suffixes.
+Additionally a few usable encoding suffixes will be displayed.
 One of them can be appended to the password scheme.

 Example: